sybila/biodivine-sketchbook/README.md

 SketchBook is a multi-platform application for the synthesis of Boolean network models.
 It provides a user-friendly interface for designing a Boolean network sketch and inferring admissible BNs.

-Boolean network sketches, introduced in [this paper](https://doi.org/10.1093/bioinformatics/btad158), are a framework for integrating various kinds of prior knowledge and experimental data.
+Boolean network sketches, introduced in [this paper](https://doi.org/10.1093/bioinformatics/btad158), serve as a method for integrating various kinds of prior knowledge and experimental data.
 The sketch consists of an influence graph, partially specified update functions, update function properties, and dynamic properties (including experimental data).
 Sketchbook presents a way to design all these components and more.

 Once you finish designing your sketch, you can run the state-of-the-art synthesis algorithms and symbolically compute all BNs consistent with your requirements.
-You can then sample individual BNs, or export the results and process it with libraries like [AEON.py](https://pypi.org/project/biodivine-aeon/).
+You can then sample individual BNs, or export the results for further analysis with libraries like [AEON.py](https://pypi.org/project/biodivine-aeon/).

 ### Citation